Giving to St John’s

 If you choose to pay by standing order, please also consider taking a set of envelopes, both so that you can feel that a token of your whole gift is visibly contributing to the worship each Sunday; and to enable any additional gift you wish to make to be given tax efficiently.
 It is not necessary to commit to a specific sum for such envelopes.
 In fact making a specific pledge for your giving has relevance only for the Treasurer in planning the church’s budget and cashflow; and for you – to help you to be disciplined and regular in your giving.

-If you need help over this or about other matters, such as Payroll Giving, gifts in kind, or giving through your Will please speak with a member of the Ministry Team, the Finance Committee, or your accountant.
+If you need help over this or about other matters, such as Payroll Giving, gifts in kind, or giving through your Will please speak with a member of the Ministry Team, the Finance Committee, or your accountant if you have one.

 The following links will take you to the forms you will need to start, or change, your regular giving to St John’s:

-Gift Aid Declaration – A tax-efficient means for taxpayers to increase the value of their giving to St John’’.
+A tax-efficient means for taxpayers to increase the value of their giving to St John’s.